Ocholar/Financial-Pricing-Model-Analysis/README.md

 This project demonstrates the development of a data-driven financial pricing model for agricultural product bundles in Malawi.
 The core challenge was to update the 2024 pricing strategy in response to a significant currency devaluation, ensuring product margins remain within target while maintaining farmer affordability and program sustainability.

 The entire model was built and updated programmatically using Python and the Pandas library, showcasing strong technical and financial modeling skills.

 🛠️ Skills Demonstrated

-Category
-Skills
+Category: Skills

-Financial Modeling
-Pricing Strategy, Cost of Goods Sold (COGS) Calculation, Margin Analysis, Revenue Forecasting, Transaction Size Calculation.
+Financial Modeling: Pricing Strategy, Cost of Goods Sold (COGS) Calculation, Margin Analysis, Revenue Forecasting, Transaction Size Calculation.

-Data Analysis
-Python (Pandas), Data Wrangling, Excel Automation, Assumption-Based Modeling.
+Data Analysis: Python (Pandas), Data Wrangling, Excel Automation, Assumption-Based Modeling.

-Strategic Analysis
-Risk Assessment (FX Volatility), Price Elasticity, Competitive Analysis, Executive Communication (Memo Drafting).
+Strategic Analysis: Risk Assessment (FX Volatility), Price Elasticity, Competitive Analysis, Executive Communication (Memo Drafting).

 💡 The Challenge

 The original 2024 budget was based on an outdated FX rate.
 New market conditions required an immediate update to the pricing model to prevent margin erosion.

-•
-New FX Rate: Update from a budget rate of 1242 MWK/USD to the confirmed 1700 MWK/USD (a 44% devaluation).
+• New FX Rate: Update from a budget rate of 1242 MWK/USD to the confirmed 1700 MWK/USD (a 44% devaluation).

-•
-Pricing Goals: Maintain a product margin between 20% - 30% while ensuring the new price is competitive and affordable.
+• Pricing Goals: Maintain a product margin between 20% - 30% while ensuring the new price is competitive and affordable.

-•
-Program Metrics: Incorporate a strong projected 98% repayment rate and a 0.5% inventory shrink.
+• Program Metrics: Incorporate a strong projected 98% repayment rate and a 0.5% inventory shrink.

-•
-Forecasting: Use the 2023 bundle adoption rates to forecast 2024 farmer unit demand.
+• Forecasting: Use the 2023 bundle adoption rates to forecast 2024 farmer unit demand.

 💻 Technical Solution: Programmatic Pricing Model

-The financial model was implemented in a Python script (pricing_model_update.py) to ensure transparency, auditability, and scalability—a key requirement of the exercise.
+The financial model was implemented in a Python script (pricing_model_update.py) to ensure transparency, auditability, and scalability.

 🐍 Python Script Functionality (pricing_model_update.py)